itzLu/results-checking-helwan-2023/README.md

 ## Discord Server

-For receiving notifications from this script, join our Discord server: [Results Notification Server](https://discord.gg/cxPNyPe82C)
+To check notifications from this script, join our Discord server: [Results Notification Server](https://discord.gg/cxPNyPe82C)